-This device complies with Part 15 of the FCC Rules.
+The 2.5GHz WiMAX device (Model Name: CPEi25750) complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received; including interference that may cause undesired operation.

 This equipment has been tested and found to comply with the limits for a Class B digital device pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+However there is no guarantee that interference will not occur in a particular installation, which can be determined by turning the equipment off and on, the user is encouraged to try to connect the interference by one of the following measures:

-However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one of the following measures:
+- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver.

-- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.
+- Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.